2-Discontinuity Functions Table.

 Three equilibrium equations exist for the sum of x-forces, the sum of y-forces, and the moments acting on a beam.

-The first case is a moment Mo acting on a beam in the clockwise direction, but this moment is shifted by a distance away from the left part of the beam and acting at a distance of a.
+The first case is a moment Mo acting on a beam in the clockwise direction, but this moment is shifted a distance from the left part of the beam and acts at a distance a.

 The first expression of w(x) or the load function is w(x)=M0<x-a>^-2, which is a discontinuity function.
-If we check the units, we have a moment, as expressed by Kips.
+If we check the units, we have a moment, expressed in kips.
 Ft, for instance, divided by Ft^2 will produce kips/ft, which match the units of the load function.

-We integrate one to get the shear function value of V(x).
+We integrate once to obtain the shear function value V(x).
 The value of V(x)=M0<x-a>^-1, as explained earlier, the integration is done by adding 1 to -2, but we do not divide by (-2+1) or -1 for the discontinuity function.

 We integrate again to get the Moment function value of M(x).
-The value of M(x)=M0<x-a>^0; for values bigger than a, the term<x-a> is a positive raised to the power of zero equals 1.
+The value of M(x)=M0<x-a>^0; for values bigger than a, the term<x-a> is a positive raised to the power of zero, which equals 1.

-There is a match with the result.
+There is a match between the result and the expected value.
 If we take a section cut in the beam at the Left of the moment applied, we get a zero value of M(x).

 But if we take the section at the right of distance a from the left end of the beam, consider the y-axis represents M(x) and sum the moments equal zero, we can equate M(x)-M0=0, then M(x)=M0, if the section is taken near the end of the beam at the right the same result is obtained which will lead to a step function at x=a.